fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 Events and the Event Dispatcher
 ===============================

-Objected Oriented code can come a long way in ensuring extensibility of your projects.
-By creating classes that have well defined responsibilities, you make your code more flexible.
+Objected Oriented code has gone a long way to ensuring code written for your projects is extensible.
+By creating classes that have well defined responsibilities, your code becomes more flexible.

-If a user of your class want to modify its behavior, he can extend the class.
-But if the user want to share its changes with other users that also have their own changes, inheritance is moot.
-That's the case for instance when you want to provide a plugin system for your class.
-A plugin should be able to add methods, or do something before or after a method is executed, without interfering with other plugins work.
-That's tougher to resolve.
+If a user wants to modify a class's behavior, he can extend it using a subclass to override the behaviour.
+But if the user want to share his changes with other users who have made their own subclasses to change the behaviour, code inheritance is moot.

+A real-world example is when you want to provide a plugin system for your class.
+A plugin should be able to add methods, or do something before or after a method is executed, without interfering with other plugins.
+This is not an easy problem to solve with single inheritance, and multiple inheritance (were it possible with PHP) has its own drawbacks.

 Enter Symfony Event Dispatcher.
 The library implements the [Observer](http://en.wikipedia.org/wiki/Observer_pattern) pattern in